helgoboss/helgobox/doc/user-guide.md

 1. Press the "Add mapping" button.
    - A new mapping called "1" should appear in the mapping rows panel.
+   - For now it's greyed out because it's not complete yet.
+The default target is a *Track FX parameter* target which doesn't yet refer to any specific FX.
 2. Press the "Learn source" button of that new mapping.
    - Its label will change to "Stop".
 3. Touch some control element on your MIDI controller (knob, encoder, fader, button, key, pitch